What is Arbitrum (ARB)?

 TLDR

-Arbitrum (ARB) is a leading Ethereum Layer 2 scaling solution that uses optimistic rollup technology to provide faster and cheaper transactions while maintaining Ethereum's security.
+Arbitrum (ARB) is a leading Ethereum Layer 2 scaling network designed to make transactions faster and cheaper while maintaining Ethereum's security, with its ARB token dedicated solely to decentralized governance.

-1. Ethereum Scaling Solution – It processes transactions off-chain to reduce fees and congestion while settling finality on Ethereum.
+1. Ethereum Scaling Solution – It processes transactions off-chain to reduce congestion and fees on the Ethereum mainnet.

 Deep Dive